 This event also gave me an opportunity to open the doors to The Writers’ Pod.
 It was a great success, with a full room of writers and aspiring writers getting to know one another, enjoying Kathryn’s talk and the delicious cakes on offer at The Courtyard Café

-Following it’s success, there are plans for an exciting follow-up event next Spring.
+Following it’s success, there are plans for further workshops coming soon.
 Watch this space.